 https://www.youtube.com/watch?v=otO1ikmf9vo

-Frequently Asked Questions For Setting Up Tarantula Enclosure
+Frequently Asked Questions For Setting Up a Tarantula Enclosure

-1. What all should I consider before purchasing an enclosure for my tarantula?
+Question 2: What should I consider before purchasing an enclosure for my tarantula?

 Answer: Spot clean the enclosure regularly to remove uneaten prey and feces.
 Replace the substrate every few months to prevent mold and bacteria buildup.

-1. What all does a tarantula need in its enclosure?
+Question 4: What does a tarantula need in its enclosure?

 Answer: The tarantulas are nocturnal and secretive creatures that require hiding spots to feel secure during the day.
 Use cork bark, half logs, or artificial plants to create hiding places.
-Apart from that a water dish and good amount of substrate is also a must for a tarantula.
+Apart from that, a water dish and a good amount of substrate are also a must for a tarantula.

 Answer: Most tarantulas thrive in temperatures ranging from 70°F to 80°F (21°C to 27°C).
 Humidity requirements vary depending on the species, with some needing higher humidity levels than others.
 Research the specific needs of your tarantula species and adjust the humidity level inside the terrarium accordingly.